-The S visa for the U.S. is a nonimmigrant visa granted for individuals who have helped a law enforcement agency in the role of an informant or witness.
-The request for the permanent residence for an S immigrant visa holder can be effectuated only by a federal or state law enforcement agency or an Attorney’s office in the U.S. The members of the S visa holder’s family could also receive green cards.
+The S visa for the U.S. is a non-immigrant visa granted to individuals who have helped a law enforcement agency in the role of an informant or witness.
+The request for permanent residence for an S immigrant visa holder can be effectuated only by a federal or state law enforcement agency or an Attorney’s office in the U.S. The members of the S visa holder’s family could also receive green cards.
 The green card is also known as a residence permit in USA.

 Eligibility for the S visa for the U.S.